Core Concepts

 "internetAccess": false,

-Like containers, agents are versioned.
-Updating any field -- the prompt, model, reference files, or the container reference -- creates a new agent version.
+}'Agents are versioned.
+Updating any field -- the prompt, model, reference files, or runtime image -- creates a new agent version.
 Tasks dispatched after the update use the new version, while in-flight tasks continue on the version they were dispatched with.

 Standard Agents

 Standard agents are platform-provided and ready to use out of the box.
-They let you dispatch tasks immediately without any setup -- just provide a description and go.
-If you need to customize the prompt, model, or container, fork a standard agent into your own custom agent and adjust from there.
+They let you dispatch tasks immediately without any setup -- just provide instructions and go.
+If you need to customize the prompt, model, or runtime image, fork a standard agent into your own custom agent and adjust from there.
 See the quickstart guide for a walkthrough.

 Tasks